 The iconic Ski Patrol building is also located in the base area and provides unparalleled first-aid to our guests

 Lodge 1 is open on weekends and holidays.
-The historic lodge offers lift tickets, food service, restrooms, wi-fi access and a quaint atmosphere to enjoy your lunch or breaks between runs.
+The historic lodge offers lift tickets, food service including beer and wine, restrooms, wi-fi access and a quaint atmosphere to enjoy your lunch or breaks between runs.
+The Children’s Choice Tubing Hill is located across the street from Lodge 1.
 It also serves as the home base for the Spokane Ski Racing Association (SSRA).
-Chair 1 is easily accessed from Lodge 1.
+Chair 1 and the new Chair 6 are easily accessed from Lodge 1.

 Mt.
 Spokane’s historic Vista House is located at the summit of the mountain, just a few steps away from the top of Chair 1 and is open to the public on weekends and holidays.